rollcredits/ts-error-as-value/README.md

 ### Typescript error as value

 ### Motivation
-Any error-as-values library in typescript is liable for being used *a lot* within any project which adds it, so making the API as convenient as humanly possible was our primary concern.
+Any error-as-values library in typescript is liable for being used *a lot* within any project which adds it, so making the API as convenient as humanly possible was my primary concern.

 The alternative typescript libraries for achieving errors-as-values all seem to have verbose and cumbersome APIs, often wrapping all returns with class instances, and asking you to call method on them such as "isOk" or "isErr" to function.